IAS 36, paras 130-134 disclosures, impairment in the year, FVLCD and VIU, weighting and sensitivities by scenario, retail

 Impairment losses and reversals

-The table below summarises the Group’s pre-tax impairment losses and reversals on other non-current assets and investments in joint ventures and associates, with the former aggregated by segment due to the large number of individually immaterial store cash-generating units.
-This includes any losses recognised immediately prior to classifying an asset or disposal group as held for sale but excludes all impairments post classification as held for sale.
-There were no impairment losses or reversals in the year (2021: £nil) with respect to investments in joint ventures and associates and no impairments in other non-current assets and investments in joint ventures and associates in Tesco Bank (2021: £nil).
+The tables below summarise the Group’s pre-tax impairment losses and reversals on other non-current assets, aggregated by segment due to the large number of individually immaterial cash-generating units.
+This includes any (losses)/reversals recognised immediately prior to classifying an asset or disposal group as held for sale but excludes any changes in fair value less costs to sell post classification as held for sale.
+There were no impairment losses or reversals in the year (2024: £nil) with respect to investments in joint ventures and associates.
+Impairments are typically treated as adjusting where there is significant volatility arising from inputs outside the control of management.

 Net carrying value of non-current assets

-The net carrying values of other non-current assets and recoverable amounts of impaired other non-current assets for which an impairment loss has been recognised or reversed have been aggregated by segment due to the large number of individually immaterial store cash-generating units.
-The amounts below exclude assets or disposal groups classified as held for sale.
+The net carrying values of other non-current assets and the recoverable amounts of impaired other non-current assets, for which an impairment loss has been recognised or reversed, have been aggregated by segment due to the large number of individually immaterial cash-generating units.

 Impairment methodology